 Monitoring the overall progress of your tasks and projects is key, and that’s why this IT KPI made it to the top of our list.
 An important number of unresolved tasks piling up might translate a problem across the system, or with the agents.
 This is why it is important to monitor it in relationship with other indicators (workload of the staff, their deadlines, etc) as displayed on our example aside.
 Thanks to a modern KPI software like datapine’s, you can easily track the ratio of open to resolved tickets, while keeping an eye on the most important open tickets to complete your tasks on time.
 You can also work with various filter options for the ticket history, and filter by specific project for instance, or by individual team or employee.Performance Indicators

-Monitor the ratio of open tickets vs. completed tickets over time for different projects, teams or employees, and find potential optimisation in your ticketing system.Relevant Showcase Dashboard
+Monitor the ratio of open vs. completed tickets over time for different projects, teams or employees, and find potential strategic optimisations in your ticketing system.Relevant Showcase Dashboard

 Our second IT KPI example reflects on the project expenses: it estimates if the costs of your project are below or above the originally planned upper limit.
 To calculate the cost variance, divide the planned budget to the actual budget at a given time.
 On our example, we see that the budget is currently 8.1% over target.
 When budgeting for a project, we try to take all the costs into account but there inevitably are new costs that appear, unexpected events that change plans, etc – this is why it is important to add a certain margin of error to take them into account.Performance Indicators